On the Numerical Treatment of an Abstract Nonlinear System of Coupled Hyperbolic Equations Associated with the Timoshenko Model: Acknowledgments

 \section{Acknowledgments}

-The authors of this article sincerely thank Dr. Daniel Seibel for his careful reading of the initial version of the manuscript and for his insightful comments, which improved the paper.
-Furthermore, we wish to extend our gratitude to Dr. Giorgi Rukhaia for his fruitful remarks during the development of the programming code for the proposed algorithm.
+The authors sincerely thank Dr. Andreas A. Buchheit and Dr. Daniel Seibel for their careful reading of the initial version of the manuscript and for their insightful comments, which helped improve the paper.
+We also wish to express our gratitude to Dr. Giorgi Rukhaia for his fruitful remarks during the development of the programming code for the proposed algorithm.
+Furthermore, the authors would like to thank the anonymous reviewers for their helpful comments, which contributed to improving the final version of the article.